 Didn’t you say you want to live out this loss in reality?

-Oh conquer me, my beloved,
+Oh ravish me, my beloved,

-Claim me as your own;
+Reclaim me as your own;

 Take me as your husband,

-I will build you a home.
+We’ll build us a home.

 We’ll live on fish and berries,